 Name:

 Daytime telephone number:

 Relationship to child:

 Address:

-I will personally deliver the medicine to: Name and position of staff member
+I will personally deliver the medicine to:

-give consent for school staff to administer my knowledge, accurate at the time of writing and medicine in accordance with the relevant policies. ing, if there is any change in dosage or frequency oped.
+give consent for school staff to administer my knowledge, accurate at the time of writing and I medicine in accordance with the relevant policies.
+I ng, if there is any change in dosage or frequency of ped.

 Signature Date